Show All Answers

 For information on laws pertaining to controlling, removing, and relocating wildlife on your property download the Nuisance Wildlife laws brochure from Colorado Parks and Wildlife.

-Jefferson County Animal Control and Colorado Parks and Wildlife do not provide pest removal services.
+Jeffco Animal Control and Colorado Parks and Wildlife do not provide pest removal services.
 For pest removal services, please contact a private company.
-Jefferson County does not endorse any particular service or company and strongly recommends that consumers check references, licenses, insurance, and bonding before hiring any company.
+Jeffco does not endorse any particular service or company and strongly recommends that consumers check references, licenses, insurance, and bonding before hiring any company.
+A partial list of companies in the area is maintained by Jeffco Animal Control.